openssl/general-policies/policies/security-policy.md

    execution is considered likely in common situations.
 These issues will be kept private and will trigger a new release of all supported versions.
 We will attempt to address these as soon as possible.
- - <a name="high">**HIGH**</a> Severity.
-This includes issues that are of a lower risk than critical, perhaps due to affecting less common configurations, or which are less likely to be exploitable.
+ - <a name="high">**High**</a> Severity.
+This includes issues that are of a lower risk than critical, perhaps due to affecting less common configurations, affecting only protocol clients, or which are less likely to be exploitable.
 These issues will be kept private and will trigger a new release of all supported versions.
 We will attempt to keep the time these issues are private to a minimum; our aim would be no longer than a month where this is something under our control.
- - <a name="moderate">**MODERATE**</a> Severity.
-This includes issues like crashes in client applications, flaws in protocols that are less commonly used (such as DTLS), and local flaws.
+ - <a name="moderate">**Moderate**</a> Severity.
+This includes issues whose impact is only a denial of service, flaws in protocols that are not commonly used (such as CMP), and local flaws.
 These will in general be kept private until the next release, and that release will be scheduled so that it can roll up several such flaws at one time.
- - <a name="low">**LOW**</a> Severity.
-This includes issues such as those that only affect the openssl command line utility, or unlikely configurations.
-These will in general be fixed immediately in latest development versions, and may be backported to older versions that are still getting updates.
-We will update the vulnerabilities page and note the issue CVE in the changelog and commit message, but they may not trigger new releases.
+ - <a name="low">**Low**</a> Severity.
+This includes issues such as those that only affect the openssl command line utility, cause only a denial of service for less common protocols or on client side only, or require multiple unlikely conditions to be fulfilled for the attack to succeed.
+   These will in general be handled in the similar way as the **Moderate** issues.
+However, as an exception, they might be developend and fixed in public before the next release, for example in case the flaw is rather theoretical and fixing it requires extensive design and development.
+In such case we will update the vulnerabilities page and note the issue CVE in the changelog and commit message, but they may not trigger new releases.

 ## Prenotification policy

- - Where we are planning an update that fixes security issues we will notify the [openssl-announce list](https://groups.google.com/a/openssl.org/g/openssl-announce/) and update the OpenSSL website to give our scheduled update release date and time and the severity of issues being fixed by the update.
+ - Where we are planning an update that fixes security issues we will notify the [openssl-announce list](https://groups.google.com/a/openssl.org/g/openssl-announce/) to give our scheduled update release date and time and the severity of issues being fixed by the update.
 No further information about the issues will be given.
+This is usually done one week before the actual release.
- - Where we are planning an update that include CRITICAL, HIGH, or MODERATE severity issues we will also prenotify certain organisations with more details and patches.
+ - Where we are planning an update that include **Critical**, **High**, or **Moderate** severity issues we will also prenotify certain organisations with more details and patches.
    - The organisations we prenotify include those that produce a general purpose OS that uses OpenSSL as included on [this list of Operating System distribution security contacts](http://oss-security.openwall.org/wiki/mailing-lists/distros).